 Beyond the headphone jack, you also get a brilliant 21:9 display for your money.
 It packs a crisp 4K display and 120Hz refresh rate for smooth results.
 The trio of 12MP rear cameras may not be the best around, but you can hook your Xperia 1 III to your Sony camera to serve as a premium monitor.

 Once you tap into the pro-grade camera features, you’ll really see what Sony was after.
 It crafted a “holy trinity” of zoom lenses, capable of covering the entire range from wide to telephoto zoom.
 You can also test out the Xperia 1 III’s 20fps burst mode, which is nearly identical to what you find on the Alpha A9 mirrorless camera.

-You get all of the other bells and whistles, too, like expandable storage and wireless charging.
+You also get all other bells and whistles, like expandable storage and wireless charging.
 The Sony Xperia 5 III is a lower-priced alternative option, and it keeps almost everything that makes the Xperia 1 III so good.

 - Great 4K, 21:9 display

 iOS vs Android — which OS is right for you?